Vincelee78/Project-3-wallBedsStore-React/README.md

 ## <a name="b">2.
 Deployment</a>
 This project is deployed on Netlify.
-The front end website can be accessed at the following link:
+The front end(react.js) website for consumers can be accessed at the following link:

 https://www